- Maintain cross-system references: Keep track of which records correspond between Broadstripes and your other systems

 - The import summary shows how many records were matched vs created

-- Map your Salesforce ID column to the “Salesforce” external system
+Scenario 1: Initial Import with External IDs Situation: You’re importing data from Salesforce for the first time.
+Configuration:- Map your Salesforce ID column to the “Salesforce” external system

 - Enable matching on the external system in the Match? column